 Most poker players don’t live in one of the four states where online poker is legal, but there are other options out there.
 While online poker for real money is only available in New Jersey, Nevada, Delaware, and Pennsylvania, sweepstakes poker or social gaming can also offer a fun alternative.
 Some even feature a chance to win real prizes and cash payouts.

 And don’t forget you can always make an account and play play-money poker at real money online poker sites, too.
 Here’s a look at some of the best free poker sites & apps available.

-One major positive for Global Poker is that it offers players all across the U.S. and Canada a real opportunity to play 100% legal real money poker online.
-Through its unique sweepstakes model, players use virtual chips (Gold Coins), which they accumulate and play with but cannot redeem for real money.
+One major positive for Global Poker is that it offers players all across the U.S. and Canada a real opportunity to play 100% legal poker online.
+Through its unique free sweeps casino model, players use virtual chips (Gold Coins), which they accumulate and play with but cannot redeem for real money.

 However, when purchasing Gold Coins, players receive bonus sweepstakes prizes called “$weeps Coins.”
 This virtual currency can then be used for $weeps Coins tournaments and ring games. $weeps Coins is considered to be “bonus sweepstakes prizes” and so Global Poker avoids being classified as gambling.

-As a player wins, $weeps Coins can be cashed out as real money through WorldPay, which offers several withdrawal methods.
+As a player wins, $weeps Coins can be cashed out through WorldPay, which offers several withdrawal methods.
 Players who play enough gold coins can qualify for real money freerolls – the Daily Hundo and Daily Five Hundo – as well.

 Starting chips: 5,000 gold coins

 How to get more chips: Purchase more for cash (as low as 5,000 for $1), earning $weeps Coins in the process, which can be used to earn more of the cash.